maor1993/teroshdl-docusaurus-doc/docs/10-schematic_viewer/02-usage.md

 One example you can use is to map the schematic to a technology map.

-This can be done by adding ```synth``` to the yosys command, we now get the following schematic for the example shown previously. here, yosys implmented the design using logic primities rather than RTL.
+This can be done by adding ```synth``` to the yosys command, we now get the following schematic for the example shown previously. here, yosys implemented the design using logic primitives rather than RTL.

 <p align="center">